WeblateOrg/weblate/docs/admin/addons.rst

 Statistics generator
 --------------------

-This addon generates a file containing detailed info about the translation.
+Generates a file containing detailed info about the translation.
 You can use Django template in both filename and content, see :ref:`markup` for a detailed markup description.